 Soaking: Feels good — and it's good for you

-Studies show that soaking in a hot bath soothes music aches, lowers blood pressure, and helps us get a good night's sleep.
+Studies show that soaking in a hot bath soothes muscle aches, lowers blood pressure, and helps us get a good night's sleep.

 The sweet truth about hot baths